EGI-Federation/documentation/content/en/users/getting-started/architecture/_index.md

 The [Cloud Info Provider](https://github.com/EGI-Federation/cloud-info-provider) extracts information from the resource centres using their native APIs and formats it following Glue, an OGC recommended standard.
-This information is pushed to the Argo Messaging System and consumed by [AppDB](https://appdb.egi.eu/) to provide a central information discovery service that aggregates several other sources of information about the infrastructure.
+This information is consumed to provide a central information discovery service that aggregates several other sources of information about the infrastructure.